 Protecting Yourself and Your Funds

-1. Get yourself a Ledger or TREZOR Hardware wallet.
+1. Get yourself a hardware wallet.

 If you don't want one of these nifty devices, use cold storage for a majority of your savings.
 Please.
 Pretty please.